tonyjward/plagiarism_detection/README.md

 > **Citation for data**: Clough, P. and Stevenson, M. Developing A Corpus of Plagiarised Short Answers, Language Resources and Evaluation: Special Issue on Plagiarism and Authorship Analysis, In Press.
 [Download](https://ir.shef.ac.uk/cloughie/resources/plagiarism_corpus.html)

+Some of the answers were not plagiarised i.e. the Wikepedia source text was not used to create the answer.
+For the plagiarised answers there were three levels of plagiarism

+1) cut: copy-pasted directly from the relevant Wikipedia source text.
+2) light: it is based on the Wikipedia source text and includes some copying and paraphrasing.
+3) heavy: it is based on the Wikipedia source text but expressed using different words and structure.

 An exploration of the data can be found [here](udacity/Solutions/1_Data_Exploration.ipynb)

 ## Modelling

-As part of the Machine Learning Nanodegree I used the above data to build a binary classifier that could distinguish between plagiarised and non-plagiarised answers. during the [feature engineering stage](udacity/Solutions/2_Plagiarism_Feature_Engineering.ipynb) I calculated two similarity metrics which were used to compare each students answers to the source text.
+As part of the Udacity Machine Learning Nanodegree I used the above data to build a binary classifier that could distinguish between plagiarised and non-plagiarised answers.
+During the [feature engineering stage](udacity/Solutions/2_Plagiarism_Feature_Engineering.ipynb) I calculated two similarity metrics which were used to compare each students answers to the source text.
 1) Containment
-2) Longest Commmon Subsequcne
+2) Longest Commmon Subsequence

 TBC: SHOW IMAGE